Our COVID Plan

 Entering and Exiting Facility

 · Designated separate entrance and exit to gym.
+2 meters apart at the entrance, exit and all times.

 · Distancing lines to be taped at entrance to facility – gymnast encouraged to arrive no earlier than five minutes before start of class, and to leave immediately at the finish of class, no loitering.

 · Parents to drop off and pick-up gymnasts outside of the facility.
+No spectators allowed.

 · Coaches to meet gymnast at door, ensure daily self assessment for COVID-19 has been completed, escort them inside and instruct them where to put their equipment and to immediately go to wash hands (where necessary ensure handwashing is properly completed).